 (11ax)The Very High Throughput subfield(#291) is set to 1 to indicate that the AP represented by this BSSID is a VHT AP and that the VHT Capabilities element (or VHT Operation element), if included as a subelement in the report, is identical in content to the VHT Capabilities element (or VHT Operation element) included in the neighboring AP’s Beacon frame.
 Otherwise, the Very High Throughput subfield is set to 0.

-The S1G subfield is set to 1 to indicate that the AP represented by this BSSID is an S1G AP and that the S1G Capabilities element (or S1G Operation element), if included as a subelement in the report, is identical in content to the S1G Capabilities element (or S1G Operation element) included in the neighboring AP’s Beacon frame.
-Otherwise, the S1G subfield is set to 0.
+If the Operating Class field indicates an S1G band then the AP represented by this BSSID is an S1G AP and that the S1G Capabilities element (or S1G Operation element), if included as a subelement in the report, is identical in content to the S1G Capabilities element (or S1G Operation element) included in the neighboring AP’s Beacon frame.

 Proposed change, update Table 9-212 :